Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/Day 10 - Elasticsearch Ingest Data Tutorial.md

 ![Add_Integrations](https://github.com/user-attachments/assets/a6534d10-7f55-4b61-89aa-f10f53b36be1)

-The one we want is "Custom Windows Event Logs" which we can search for and click on "Add Custom Windows Event Logs" at the top right corner.
+The one we want is "Custom Windows Event Logs" which we can search for and click on the blue "Add Custom Windows Event Logs" button at the top right corner.

 **Sysmon**
 - Step 1: For Sysmon we'll call it "MYDFIR-WIN-Sysmon" and a description of "Collect Sysmon Logs".
 Everything else we can leave as default.